ibm-cloud-docs/satellite/host-reqs.md

 # Host system requirements for {{site.data.keyword.satelliteshort}}
 {: #host-reqs}

-Review the host system requirements for {{site.data.keyword.satellitelong_notm}}, including operating system support and computing characteristics for a successful {{site.data.keyword.satelliteshort}} host setup.
+Review the host system requirements for {{site.data.keyword.satellitelong_notm}}, including operating system support and computing characteristics for a.
 {: shortdesc}

 You can add hosts from other cloud providers to your location.
 For more information, see [Cloud infrastructure providers](/docs/satellite?topic=satellite-infrastructure-plan).